The course will be live and interactive.

 Instruction for the Solver Settings for COMSOL Multiphysics course will be performed by experienced engineers who use COMSOL Multiphysics on a daily basis to solve a wide range of complex multiphysics problems.
 Among the instructors will be:

-With over four years of computational analysis experience, Josh has a graduate-level training in computational mechanics modeling specializing in microstructural analysis.
-As a Research Engineer at AltaSim, he plays a vital role in developing solutions to a wide range of multiphysics problems using COMSOL.
+With over nine years of computational analysis experience, Josh has a graduate-level training in computational mechanics modeling specializing in microstructural analysis.
+As a Senior Engineer at AltaSim, he plays a vital role in developing solutions to a wide range of multiphysics problems using COMSOL.
 He has been integral to the development and teaching of both COMSOL Multiphysics and SpaceClaim courses at AltaSim.

 Payment should be provided in advance and can be made by Visa, MasterCard, PayPal, company purchase order or check.
 For security purposes we do not accept credit card information by e-mail, but we have an electronic payment system for your convenience.